 During Melyssa’s tenure, The Wilderness Society has permanently protected more than ten million acres of public land via wilderness and other conservation designations, national monument proclamations, and other means.
 Key achievements over the past five years include launching the People Outdoors program, securing strong climate and energy policies for public lands, and facilitating collaborative, landscape-scale conservation plans for sage grouse across the West—all in the face of recent administrative and congressional challenges to the concept of protecting parks and public lands in perpetuity.

 Prior to coming to TWS, Melyssa worked as a lobbyist and policy analyst for a Washington D.C.-based women’s health organization and as a staff assistant in the U.S. House of Representatives.

+Melyssa grew up in northeastern Pennsylvania along the upper Delaware River.
 She graduated from Boston University with a BA in Political Science and a minor in Communications.
-Melyssa grew up in northeastern Pennsylvania along the upper Delaware River.
-She is now happily calls southwestern Colorado home, where she loves to explore the Four Corners with her husband Brian, daughter Kara and dog Paco.
+She now happily calls southwestern Colorado home, where she loves exploring the Four Corners’ wild lands and rivers with her husband Brian, daughter Kara and dog Oso.